Amsterdam travel tips for visitors

 Accommodation booking scams

 There have been cases of accommodation scams in Amsterdam lately.
-Please read our page about this topic.
+We have a dedicated page about this topic.
+In short, you should never give your banking information to anyone and no reputable hotel will ask for advance payment.

 Safety